drhsqlite/fossil-mirror/test/markdown-test3.md

     be written within square brackets
              on a single line.

+[^duplicate]: And that came from the end of the document.

 [^many-refs]:
    Each letter on the left is a back-reference to the place of use.